AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 * The specific class is removed and the change is saved.

 **MSS:**
-1. Tutor initiates “deleteclass” from student.
+1. Tutor initiates `deleteclass` for a student.
 2. System validates the selected entry and checks whether the student has the specified class to delete.
 3. System removes the class and saves data.
 4. System shows success and updates the student’s details.